torvalds/linux/Documentation/networking/device_drivers/can/ctu/ctucanfd-driver.rst

 ..
 [6]
-   Strictly speaking, multiple CAN TX queues are supported since v4.19 `can: enable multi-queue for SocketCAN devices <https://lore.kernel.org/patchwork/patch/913526/>`_ but no mainline driver is using them yet.
+   Strictly speaking, multiple CAN TX queues are supported since v4.19 `can: enable multi-queue for SocketCAN devices <https://lore.kernel.org/patchwork/patch/913526/>`_ but anal mainline driver is using them yet.

 ..
 [7]